Comprehensive Economic Development Strategy (CEDS)

 To promote and protect the economic and social well being of the Native community through the creation and retention of long-term private sector jobs.

-1.)
-Work in collaboration with local city and borough officials, public and private sector representatives, tribal governments and corporations, all comprising the Economic Strategy Committee and Village work groups, to continue to update an engaging, useful, and productive Comprehensive Economic Development Strategy (CEDS).
-A new CEDS will be developed every five years; a revised document will be produced each year.
+1) Community and Regional Development Planning: Work in collaboration with local city and borough officials, public and private sector representatives, tribal governments and corporations, all comprising the Economic Strategy Committee and Village work groups, to provide the annual update to the Kodiak Rural Regional CEDS 2015-2020.

-2.)
-Community Engagement: Target to hold Strategy Committee Village Work Group meetings twice per year in each village during which input on economic conditions and projects status’ will be obtained.
+a.
+Target to hold Strategy Committee Village Work Group meetings twice per year in each village community during which input on economic conditions and projects’ status will be obtained.
+Facilitate meeting to discuss each village communities’ vision, projects, and strategies for economic development.

-4.)
-Work closely with the Alaska Economic Development Representative, and other EDA staff in the development of economic development projects and/or planning efforts within the Kodiak Region.
+4) Work closely with the Alaska Economic Development Administration Representative, and other EDA staff in the development of economic development projects and/or planning efforts within the Kodiak Region.